Toum – Recipe for Middle Eastern Garlic Sauce. Use on Shawarma, Falafel, Grilled Foods. Vegan, Garlicky, Creamy and Flavorful

 Raw garlic contains some pretty incredible health benefits, and has been used as both food and medicine for thousands of years.
 Ancient Olympic athletes used to eat raw garlic to boost their strength and stamina.
 It’s a great source of antioxidants; it also has anti-inflammatory properties.
 Some studies have shown that eating garlic may help lower high blood pressure and high cholesterol.
 So toum is not only tasty, but it’s also good for you.
 Although I can’t promise it will have a very positive effect on your breath.
 Don’t go kissing anybody after a serving of this stuff!

-- 3 1/2 - 4 cups sunflower oil, avocado oil or canola oil, chilled (for Passover safflower oil may be used)
+- 4 cups sunflower oil, avocado oil or canola oil, chilled (You may need less oil - detailed instructions below.
+For Passover safflower oil may be used)

 - 1 3/4 tsp salt

-- Before you begin, place your oil in the freezer or refrigerator so that it is chilled, but still liquid.
+- Please Note: this recipe must be made exactly as written, and it relies on a balance of ingredients with very specific amounts and temperatures.
+Please do not alter the number of servings, or your sauce may not emulsify properly.
+Before you begin, place your oil in the freezer or refrigerator so that it is chilled, but still liquid.
 While the oil chills, remove the ends from your garlic cloves, split them in half and remove any green layers from inside.
 In a food processor, combine garlic cloves, salt, 1/4 cup of the lemon juice and 1/4 cup of the ice cold water.

 - Process until smooth, then stop and scrape the sides of the food processor with a spatula.